Asif520/Classify_Spam_Emails_from_Gmail_using_custom_trained_model/README.md

 *  Preoprocess: Preprocessed each email sinppet before training.
 *  Trained Model: Used GridSearchCV() for hyper parameter tuning on SVM, LogisticRegression and MultinomialNB  .
 Saved the model and vectorizer(Tf-Idf Vectorizer).
-*  Classification or Label: Finally fetched about 50 emails from my GMAIL and predicted using the saved vectorizer and  model.
+*  #### Classify or Label: Finally fetched about 50 emails from my GMAIL and predicted using the saved vectorizer and  model.